iuhagoiuhag/autostripmine/README.md

 ## Installation

-1. Install Fabric Loader for Minecraft 26.2
+1. Install Fabric Loader for Minecraft 26.1.2+
 2. Install Fabric API
 3. Place the mod JAR in your `mods` folder
 4. Launch the game

 ## Usage

-Press **G** to toggle strip mining on or off.
+Press **Ctrl + Shift** to toggle strip mining on or off.
 When activated, the mod will:

-1. Lock the current facing direction
+1. Begin mining blocks
-2. Begin mining blocks directly ahead at foot and head level
+2. Continuously move forward
 3. Scan up to 5 blocks ahead for fluid in a 3x3 column (configurable)
 4. Automatically stop if fluid is detected

-A chat message confirms activation or deactivation.
+A chat message and sound effect confirms activation or deactivation.

 ## Configuration